-While exploring the above placement options, the child's age, level of need, size of sibling set, and school of origin are paramount factors in the decision making process.
+While exploring the above placement options, the child's age, level of need, size of sibling set, and school of origin are paramount factors in the decision-making process.
 All efforts are made to keep children in the least restrictive environment, with siblings, and placed as near to their school of origin as is feasible.

 In regards to congregate care needs, the Department has worked to assist providers to obtain a QRTP accreditation in order to provide trauma informed care and appropriate transition planning back into a family-like-setting that can support ongoing treatment needs of the child.
-As of October 2021, there were fourteen (14) congregate care providers who sought and achieved their accreditation status and thirteen (13) additional providers had pending accreditation status.
-The Department is working with them on the next steps to finalize them as a QRTP licensed provider.
+As of November 2023, there were seventeen (17) congregate care providers who have achieved their accreditation status.
 Information on the assistance provided to aid providers to become QRTP accredited is provided in the next section.

-Further, during SFY2022, the Department created a policy and established procedures to utilize therapeutic foster care services for youth for non-medically necessary placements.
+Further, during SFY2023, the Department created a policy and established procedures to utilize therapeutic foster care services for youth for non-medically necessary placements.
 Youth who exhibit significant behavioral and emotional problems, even if they do not meet the criteria for medical necessity, should have the opportunity to receive therapeutic foster care (TFC) services when appropriate, especially when they enter care because of severe trauma.
 The Department conducts regular quality reviews of TFC, including but not limited to the efficacy of treatment services, bed capacity, lengths of stay, licensing requirements, training standards, alignment with Arizona's 12 principles, and other factors.
 By introducing this policy, the Department can better ensure placement stability for youth determined no longer meeting medical necessity through Title XIX.
 It also eliminates barriers to access to this service when youth display behavioral needs but do not quite meet the criteria for medical necessity.